 While an advantage in emergency braking, ABS is not a substitute for safe riding.
-The safest way to stop a motorcycle is upright with both wheels straight.
+The safest way to stop a motorcycle is using both brakes.

 Harley-Davidson ABS is a manual assist system.
 During an emergency stopping situation, maintain pressure on the brakes through all ABS events.
 Do not modulate or "pump" the brake controls.
-The wheels do not lock until the end of the stop when motorcycle speed reaches approximately 6 km/h (4 mph) and ABS is no longer needed.
+The wheels do not lock until the end of the stop when motorcycle speed slows to a rate at which ABS is no longer needed.